Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 "Minor" atrocities like using nerve gas, using biological warfare, or nerve-stapling or destroying base populations, will result in the planetary council imposing trade sanctions against you, and the faction you committed the crime against will almost certainly remain your sworn enemy for the rest of the game.

 But note that you can avoid most of this by repealing the UN Charter.
-This makes "Minor" atrocities legal, although Planet Busters still cause all-out war.
+This makes "Minor" atrocities legal, although Planet Busters still cause all-out war and planet despoilment still causes Planet to go berserk on you.

 Using nuclear weapons in Rise of Nations reduces the "Armageddon Clock".
 Too many means the game ends in apocalypse.